About The Cottage

 1) There are three choices for paid subscriptions: Monthly ($5 each month), Yearly ($50 per year), or as a Cultivating Member ($150 per year).
 Benefits for all three levels of paid subscriptions are the same - regular newsletter, full archive access, occasional online chats, discounts to some events and online classes plus:

 A monthly Zoom chat

-A new, members-only podcast called The Secret Garden
+Occasional members-only podcasts called The Secret Garden

 Book recommendations, author visits, special guest posts

 Special subscriber-only announcements and posts

 Cultivating Members are those who want to support others who cannot pay, and who contribute an extra gift toward the costs of creating the new offerings.

 2) Free subscriptions include about 6 posts a month.
 You will also be able to comment on free posts, have partial archive access, participate in occasional open chats, and access discounts to some events and online classes.

 3) No one will be turned away for lack of funds.
 Contact me directly (click here).

 You won’t have to worry about missing anything.
 Every new edition of the newsletter goes directly to your inbox — or the new apps available for your phone.